andreasmalta/choco_packages/kmupd/Readme_en.txt

        Because of this, when the topside of this image is printed during the overlay print with white background,the bottom of the image (Original or Overlay) cannot be printed by combination of the following driver.
-       - PowerPoint2007 later  ->  PS/PCL driver
+       - PowerPoint  ->  PS/PCL driver

 //////////////////////////////////////////////////////////////////////////////////////////
 9. Apache License